 What Matters Hubs offer drop in sessions and appointments where you can meet people from community groups and voluntary organisations as well as our social workers and occupational therapists.

 - talk with staff such as social workers and occupational therapists

-- meet with people from community groups and voluntary organisations across the Scottish Borders
+- talk with people from community groups and voluntary organisations across the Scottish Borders

 - find out more about our assessment process and eligibility criteria